matteocereda/GSECA/README.md

 ## General Notes and How to cite GSECA

 [GSECA](https://doi.org/10.1093/nar/gkz1208) is a R application with a Shiny web interface.
 The stand-alone version can be run from R GUI or from UNIX shell.
 Examples on how to use GSECA are provided below.

+For further details please refer to our paper in *Nucleic Acid Research* [here](https://doi.org/10.1093/nar/gkz1208)

 ## GSECA description